sigsum/sigsum/log.md

     consists of 3 fields, separated by single space characters.
 The first field is the hash of the witness' public key, in hex, the second field is the cosignature timestamp, in decimal, and the third field is the witness' cosignature, in hex.
+The cosignature lines must carry *distinct* key hashes, no duplicates.

 **Example:**